 In 1893 twenty five year old Amanda married Hezekiah Powell, age forty three, in Kansas City.
 Benjamin joined them and shared their home through the years while working as a porter and later a bootblack.
 Hezekiah owned and operated restaurants and hotels through 1911.
 Amanda worked as housekeeper, cook and laundress.
 She gave birth to one child who died young.

-Around 1912 Hezekiah went into the shoeshine business for the next 28 years.
+Around 1912 Hezekiah went into the shoeshine business, where he continued for the next 28 years.
 Benjamin worked as a boot black in his brother-in-law’s business.
 Amanda worked off and on as a servant or maid.

 On January 2, 1929 Benjamin died in an automobile accident that resulted in a fractured skull.
 Amanda was the informant on the death certificate.
 She reported that he was married, that his parents were Abram Clegg and Fanny Clegg, and that Fanny was born in Tennessee.
 Benjamin was 62 years old.